scriptnull/vishnubharathi.codes/source/books/index.md

 This is my bookshelf.
 I love to collect and read books.
 They help me a lot.

+(I moved on to using [goodreads](https://www.goodreads.com/user/show/127522992-vishnu-bharathi) for tracking books.
+Send me a friend request and save me from the loneliness there.)

 ---

 <h3>The Start-up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career</h3>